Blatke/Prefab-Thumbnail-Generator/README.md

 Drag and drop the .cs files which you suppose to use into your project folder, **Asset/Editor/**.
 If you don't have this **Editor** folder, you need to create one in the Asset folder.

+> [!NOTE]
+>
-If you're updating this tool, please replace all the .cs files with the newly downloaded ones.
+> If you're updating this tool, please replace ALL the .cs files with the newly downloaded ones.
+Also, don't forget to RE-OPEN the Generator's window after finishing the updating.

 # Use It
 Go to Unity Editor, click the top menu: **Window -> Bl@ke -> Prefab Thumbnail Generator**, to show its window: